 The Grove of Renwick formerly known as Enchanted Fountains Apartments, is a two story, garden-style, apartment community located in the Gulfton submarket of SW Houston, Texas.
-The property is a tax credit property and has maintained occupancies in the low to mid 90's for more than 3 years.
+The property is a blue collar property and has maintained occupancies in the low to mid 90's for more than 3 years.
 The asset was built in 1966.
 Residents enjoy ample amenities which include: mini-blinds, kitchen pantries, ceiling fans, laundry facilities, patios and balconies and walk-in closets.
 Currently there are reportedly no leasing concessions.
+Zoned to Bellaire High School!

-The property is located in a targeted revitalization zone for the City of Houston to bring grants to accommodate upgrading and redevelopment.
-One strategy would be to resyndicate the tax credits.
+The property is located in a targeted revitalization zone for the City of Houston to bring grants to accomodate upgrading and redevelopment.
 The Gulfton area contains perhaps the greatest concentration of Class C apartments in Houston, with over 20,000 units in an area defined by US 59, Chimney Rock, Bissonnet and Hillcroft as the boundaries.

-There is currently a LURA on the property which expired April 19,2023.
-The units were limited to 60% of AMI.
-This asset is ideal to re-syndicate the tax credits or perhaps to get HOME funds from the City of Houston.
 Located in an Opportunity Zone.
 Starting May 1, 2023, Manager raised rents about \$150/unit and is getting no pushback.